exaroth/i3-news/README.md

 - `max-article-age` - amount of hours in the past for which to display headlines for
 - `output-color` - text color for given snippet (hex based)
 - `refresh-interval` - (i3status only) refresh rate when displaying the headlines
-- `mark-as-read-on-open` - Set to `no` to disable marking articles as read when opening headline url in the browser.
-Headlines marked as read will be excluded when retrieving article data.

 ### License
 See `LICENSE` file for details